Cabo San Juan is the most famous beach inside the Tayrona national park.

 - Empty your bag.
 No alcohol or plastic bags are allowed

 Once inside, you still have to walk 2h along the coast before reaching Cabo San Juan in Tayrona.

-Wake up early and leave from Playa Brava
+Option 2: leave early from Playa Brava

 There, different accommodations are available for beachgoers.